maldoinc/wireup/docs/pages/integrations/fastapi/request_lifecycle_patterns.md

     ```

     Normally, the request-scoped container is created just before the route handler is called.
 With middleware mode enabled,
-    it's created at the start of the request lifecycle, making it available in middleware and other request handlers.
+    it's created at the start of the HTTP request lifecycle, making it available in middleware and other request handlers.
+    These patterns apply to HTTP requests only, not WebSocket handlers.

 ## Composable Route Decorators